Rainymy/volumize/tracker.md

 ## Priority

+- [ ] Detect changes in volume.
-- [ ] System tray menu update on timer.
+- [ ] Redesign the Rust backend architect.
-    - tray menu is not reflected when choosing timer option.
+    - Split up the 1 main API into multple calls.

 ## Todo